pulibrary/sfx_worldcat/README.md

 # SFX_Worldcat

+## Currently unused as we have transitioned to ALMA

 Retrieve records from Worldcat based on identifiers found in the SFX KB.

 ## To run the script on the server: